 Google Business Profile Signals

-Important individual ranking factors within Google Business Profile include the primary category, the use of keywords in the business name, and the use of additional relevant categories.
+Important individual ranking factors within Google Business Profile include the primary category, the use of keywords in the business name, and the proximity of address to the point of search.

-This overall increased significance of GBP for local rankings correlates with how Google continues to evolve and improve this tool.
-New features are often being added to enhance the user experience, so it makes sense that GBP is becoming even more valuable to local business owners.
+The overall increase in the significance of GBP for local rankings in recent years correlates with how Google continues to evolve and improve this tool.
+New features are often being added to enhance the user experience, so it makes sense that GBP has become even more valuable to local business owners.

 If we look back at the two lists for the top 15 individual local search ranking factors, we can see that many are directly related to Google Business Profile.
 This includes actions such as setting the primary GBP category, completing and verifying the GBP, using keywords on the GBP landing page, and more.